Professor, Painting & Drawing

 His photographs have been exhibited in Switzerland, New York, San Francisco and Los Angeles.

 A select list of Bernard's clientele includes America West Magazine; Range Magazine; American Cowboy; Lockwood Publications; Fly Fisherman; W.L.
 Gore; U.S. Park Service and the Arizona Republic.
 Martha Stewart Living Omnimedia, Body+Soul.
-ABC and Fodor's Africa Guide, and The United Nations, among other.
+ABC and Fodor's Africa Guide, and The United Nations, among others.

 Associate Professor, 3D Animation, Video, Foundations